Assassination of Yitzhak Rabin: Yigal Amir and din rodef

-The assassin was Yigal Amir, a 25-year-old former Hesder student and far-right law student at Bar-Ilan University.
+The perpetrator was Yigal Amir, a 25-year-old former Hesder student and far-right law student at Bar-Ilan University.
 Amir had strenuously opposed Rabin's peace initiative, particularly the signing of the Oslo Accords, because he felt that an Israeli withdrawal from the West Bank would deny Jews their "biblical heritage which they had reclaimed by establishing settlements".
 Amir had come to believe that Rabin was a rodef, meaning a "pursuer" who endangered Jewish lives.
 The concept of din rodef ("law of the pursuer") is a part of traditional Jewish law.
 Amir believed he would be justified under din rodef in removing Rabin as a threat to Jews in the territories.

 In the Israeli settlements, pamphlets debating the validity of applying din rodef and din moser ("law of the informer") to Rabin and the Oslo Accords were distributed at synagogues.
 Both carried a death sentence according to traditional Halakhic law.
 There was disagreement among religious Zionists as to whether Amir ever secured authorization from a rabbi to carry out the assassination of Rabin.
 His father later said that in the months before the assassination, Amir repeatedly "said that the prime minister should be killed because a din rodef was issued against him".
 During his later trial, Amir stated: "I acted according to din rodef. ...
 It was not a personal act, I just wanted [Rabin] to be removed from his position".

 For his radical activities, Yigal Amir had been brought under attention by the Israeli internal security service (Shin Bet), but the organization only had information on Amir's attempt on creating an anti-Arab militia, not on comments regarding assassinating Rabin, which he openly stated to a number of people.
 Another incident describing Amir's comments to a fellow student about stating the vidui prior to an earlier, aborted attempt on his life was ignored by the organization as "non-credible".
-The source refused to name Amir by name but instead described him as a "short Yemeni guy with curly hair".
+The source refused to refer to Amir by name but instead described him as a "short Yemeni guy with curly hair".

-Rally
+Preceding rally

-In response to the intense street protests by right-wing opponents of the Oslo peace process, a coalition of left-wing parties and peace groups organized a rally in support of the peace process in Tel Aviv's Kings Square on 4 November 1995.
+In response to the intense street protests by right-wing opponents of the Oslo peace process, a coalition of left-wing parties and peace groups organized a rally in support of the peace process at Tel Aviv's Kings Square on 4 November 1995.
 Rabin attended the rally, along with others such as Minister of Foreign Affairs Shimon Peres.
 The rally attracted a crowd in excess of 100,000 people.
-In his remarks at the rally, Rabin declared, "I always believed that most of the people want peace and are ready to take a risk for it".
+In his remarks at the rally, Rabin declared, "I always believed that most of the people want peace and are ready to take a risk for it."